apache/arrow-site/_posts/2019-01-25-r-spark-improvements.md

 ---
 layout: post
 title: "Speeding up R and Apache Spark using Apache Arrow"
+description: "Support for Apache Arrow in Apache Spark with R is currently under active development in the sparklyr and SparkR projects.
+This post explores early, yet promising, performance improvements achieved when using R with Apache Spark, Arrow and sparklyr."
 date: "2019-01-25 00:00:00 -0600"
 author: Javier Luraschi
 categories: [application]